 Motivate your students with an inspiring visit to Wild Place that will challenge their preconceptions, develop teambuilding and communication skills, and engage them with environmental issues.

-In our Madagascan village, students discuss the ethics and roles of zoos in the context of in situ and ex situ conservation.
-They also meet exotic invertebrate species and assess Wild Place on its animal welfare standards.
+Students discuss the ethics and roles of zoos in the context of in situ and ex situ conservation.
+They assess Wild Place on its animal welfare standards and meet some exotic invertebrates.

 This double-length session allows students to carry out environmental sampling techniques including belt transects, and terrestrial and aquatic invertebrate sampling.
 Data collected may be analysed after the visit.